rtr-nettest/open-rmbt-statistics/README.md

 ##### Configure Logstash

-Logstash is configured in `etc/tomcat9/logback-statistic.xml`.
-The basic logging configuration is `console`.
-The in newer Debian installations systemd is configured to redirect that output to systemd log.
+The basic logging configuration is to send log to `console`.
+In newer Debian installations systemd is configured to redirect that output to systemd log.
 Older systems send log to `/var/log/tomcat9/catalina.out`.

 The following configuration sends log to `console`: